mussol/100-days-of-code/log.md

 ### Day 76: June 3-4, 2017

 Counting both days as one, since the first was maybe only an hour worth of work.
 Started with backend, intro to the concepts, http requests, a reminder of the CLI commands, node.js and npm, installed my first packages and tried a few things, set up a cloud 9 account to start with (pretty great!).
 Tomorrow more!

+### Day 77: June 5, 2017

+Learned about express.js and created my very first express app!
+Pretty excited so far with the possibilities.